Moremar/IT_tutorials/Docker/README.md

 By default, Docker-Compose creates a network shared by all containers of the file.

-The `docker-compose.yml` available fields are detailed on the [official Docker-Compose documentation](https://docs.docker.com/compose/compose-file/).
+The exhaustive list of properties that can be set in the file are detailed on the [official Docker-Compose documentation](https://docs.docker.com/compose/compose-file/).
-The file first specifies a Docker-Compose `version` field (3.8 at time of writing).
+A Docker-Compose `version` field (3.8 at time of writing) must be specified.
-It also takes a `services` field that will list all services that are part of the application.
+It also takes a `services` field that lists all services that are part of the application.
 Each service is given a name, and specifies its properties : `image`, `ports`, `volumes`, `environment` ...
 If the image needs to be built, we can use the `build` field with the relative path to the folder containing the Dockerfile.